Miserlou/Loop/README.md

     $ ./deploy.sh; loop 'curl -sw "%{http_code}" http://coolwebsite.biz' --every 5s --until-contains 200; ./announce_to_slack.sh

+Or until a host is online:

+    $ loop "ping -c 1 mysite.com" --until-success; ./do_next_thing

 ### Waiting for a file to be created

 If you have a long-running process that creates a new file, you might want to kick off another program when that process outputs a new file, like so: